Apart from using predefined shapes in UXPin, you can also draw any unique shape with our mighty drawing tools, Pen and Pencil.

 Alpha and outline

 Masks take the color’s alpha channel (opacity) or the outline of the shape to mask the elements above it.
-The Alpha mask is the default behavior, but you can change this in the context menu by choosing Mask and then Outline.
+The Outline mask is the default behavior, but you can change this in the context menu by choosing Mask and then Outline.

 You can draw shapes freehand with the Pencil Tool.
 It's great for quickly sketching rough ideas.
 Click the down arrow under the Pen icon and choose Pencil.
 Then, click-and-drag to start drawing.
 Once you're done, UXPin will simplify the path.